 If you were coming into my office, we would first look at your health, current medications, sleep, and lifestyle.
 Many people suffer from stressful, over-packed lives.
 Inadequate sleep is also an issue, contributing to a vicious cycle.
 We would then work on developing self-awareness and healthy coping strategies.
 Sometimes medication might be necessary as well to treat any chemical imbalances and decrease symptoms.

 Next, let’s look at what you can do to reduce anxiety and stress:

 - Get healthy sleep.
 Healthy REM sleep is associated with better emotional regulation and boosts memory, learning, and creativity.
-Sleep deprivation is associated with an increased risk of developing psychiatric disorders.
+Conversely, sleep deprivation is associated with an increased risk of developing psychiatric disorders.

 - Change your diet.
-Maybe it’s drinking more water or less caffeine.
-Maybe it’s increasing protein, healthy fats, or complex carbs.
-Or, maybe it’s decreasing simple carbs, unhealthy fats, and alcohol.
+Maybe it’s drinking more water or less caffeine or increasing protein, healthy fats, and complex carbs.
+On the other hand, it could be decreasing simple carbs, unhealthy fats, and alcohol.

 - Are you low in vitamins or minerals?
 Is your thyroid regulated?
 A doctor and/or nutritionist can help if you’re experiencing medical issues that might be interfering with your mental health.

 - Integrate exercise into your life.
 What’s your passion?
 Do it.
 Yoga and walking are excellent for anxiety reduction, improving sleep, and reducing stress and depression.